Solvability of a class of fully nonlinear elliptic equations on tori: More general equations.

-A method to prove that $P_u^{k}$ is definite positive is applying the Sylvester criterion.
-This guarantees that $P_u^{k} $ is definite positive if and only if $\det(P_{u,r}^{k})>0$, $\forall r=0,1,\ldots, n-1$, where $P_{u,r}^k\in M(n-r,\mathbb{R})$ are the matrixes obtained from $P_u^{k}$ eliminating the last $r$ columns and the last $r$ rows.
-Clearly, if $r\ge k$, $\det(P_{u,r}^{k})>0.$ Moreover, we know, using an argument similar to the one used to prove Lemma \ref{lem:1.2}, that which is positive thanks to (\ref{eq:38}).
-On the other hand, considering $r=k-2$ and expanding along the last row, we have where $C_t$ is the matrix obtained from $P_{u,k-2}^{k}$ eliminating the last row and the $t$-th column.
-Expanding $\det(C_t)$ along the $t$-th row we obtain that But $D_{s,t}$ are of the same type of the matrix considered in Lemma \ref{lem:1.2}, and it is easy to prove that Substituting (\ref{eq:57}), together with straightforward calculations, we have where A straightforward calculation guarantees that in the case in which $n=6, k=3$, So, the inductive hypothesis may be where In such case, equation (\ref{eq:38}) is elliptic.
-Besides this, in the case where $k=2$ and in the particular case where $n\le 6$, this is true.
-So, at least in these cases, we can hope to solve the corresponding equation.
-Ellipticity would guarantee the fact that, $\forall \zeta\in \mathbb{R}^n$: The same arguments as the ones used to prove, respectively, Theorem \ref{thm:1.1}, Theorem \ref{thm:2.4} and Theorem \ref{thm:3.5} yield openness and uniqueness, the $C^0$ estimate and the higher order estimates assuming an estimate similar to the one in Theorem \ref{thm:3.1}.
+The same arguments as the ones used to prove, respectively, Theorem \ref{thm:1.1}, Theorem \ref{thm:2.4} and Theorem \ref{thm:3.5} yield openness and uniqueness, the $C^0$ estimate and the higher order estimates assuming an estimate similar to the one in Theorem \ref{thm:3.1}.
 So, it remains to prove an analogous of Theorem \ref{thm:3.1} for (\ref{eq:38}).
 As one may notice from the proof of Theorem \ref{thm:3.1}, in order to obtain the estimate we want, it is sufficient to prove an inequality similar to (\ref{eq:56}) and repeat the same argument.
 Then, to obtain that, $\forall j=1,\ldots, n-k $, we can choose $\zeta^{j}\in \mathbb{R}^n$ such that, $\forall j'=1,\ldots, n-k,\,\, j'\ne j $, $\zeta_{j'}^j=0$, $\zeta_j^j=\sqrt{\eta_{jj}}$ and, $\forall i=n-k+1,\ldots, n$, $\zeta_{i}^j=sign(u_{ij})\sqrt{\eta_{ii}}$ and apply the ellipticity with $\zeta^j$.
-We obtain that: Then, we can sum these $n-k$ inequalities and obtain which is extremely similar to (\ref{eq:56}) but, due to the presence of the factor $n-k$, it does not guarantees what we are looking for.
-So, it remains to understand whether (\ref{eq:60}) is true and if (\ref{eq:61}) can be improved in order to obtain the $C^2$ estimate that is needed.
+We obtain that: